Mitsos132005/HTML/README.md

 # HTML
-A repository with all my HTML programs and projects
+Here you'll find all my HTML programs and projects that I have done over the years